 speaker

 Sherry

-Operator
+Conference Operator

 Yes, sir.
-If you would like to ask a question, please press star one on your telephone keypad.
+If you would like to ask a question, please press star 1 on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
 You may press star two if you would like to remove your question from the queue.
 And for participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
-One moment while we poll for questions.
+One moment while we pull for questions.
 Our first question is from Gurav Mehta with Alliance Global Partners.
 Please proceed.

+speaker